roughcoder/grunt-humans-txt/README.md

 Type: `String`
 Default value: `'\t'`

-A string value that is used advance nested values.
+A string value that is used to advance nested values.

 ### Usage Examples